Psychiatric Service Dogs for Seniors — ADA Rights in Assisted Living

-Michigan seniors with qualifying psychiatric disabilities have ADA-protected rights to bring a Psychiatric Service Dog to all public places — including senior living facilities, assisted living communities, and continuing care retirement communities across Wayne, Oakland, and Macomb Counties.
+Seniors with qualifying psychiatric disabilities have ADA-protected rights to bring a Psychiatric Service Dog to all public places — including assisted living communities, continuing care retirement communities, medical offices, and any public accommodation nationwide.

 | Feature | Psychiatric Service Dog (PSD) | Emotional Support Animal (ESA) |